oplS17projects/RCat/JOSH_EVERETT.md

 ```

-## 3. Using Recursion to Accumulate Results
+## 3. Using Recursion to Organize Results

-The low-level routine for interacting with Google Drive is named ```list-children```.
-This accepts an ID of a
-folder object, and optionally, a token for which page of results to produce.

-A lot of the work here has to do with pagination.
-Because it's a web interface, one can only obtain a page of
-results at a time.
-So it's necessary to step through each page.
-When a page is returned, it includes a token
-for getting the next page.
-The ```list-children``` just gets one page:
+Because the connection attempts are threaded and our results will be non deterministic
+before matching the open ports to their services we recursively sort the port list returned by the
+machine's dispatch procedure

 ```
 (define (list-children folder-id . next-page-token)